Ella Hepworth Dixon: Editor

 In 1888, she accepted Oscar Wilde's offer to become the editor of The Woman's World.
-She also edited the magazine The Englishwomen from 1895.
+She also edited the magazine The Englishwoman from 1895.

 Dixon's magazine, The Englishwoman, contained 22 distinct and separate features, and catered for all sorts and conditions of women.
 There were pages with sports stories; "Society's Doings", edited by "Belle", included "wedding of the month"; "In Fashion-land" by Mrs. Aria, included a critical review of the vagaries of dressmakers; literature was covered in "Under the Lamp," by Marion Hepworth Dixon.
 In addition to the special features of this magazine, the first part of it included short fiction, which was common to others similar to it.
 Advertised as being an illustrated magazine of fiction, fashion, society, and the home, it contained stories by popular authors of the day, as well as articles of general interest, interviews with celebrities, monthly prize competitions, and articles on topics connected with the house and home.
 The periodical was published at sixpence a month by F. V. White & Company.